-ICH Topic Q6B provides examples of technical approaches which might be considered for structural characterization and confirmation, and evaluation of physicochemical properties of the desired product, drug substance and/or drug product.
+ICH Topic Q6B provides examples of characterization assays which might be considered for structural characterization and confirmation, and evaluation of physicochemical properties of the desired product, drug substance and/or drug product.
 The guideline recognizes that new analytical technology and modifications to existing technology are continuously being developed and should be utilized when appropriate.

-Regulatory guideline documents recommend that the following are assessed:
+Regulatory guideline documents recommend that the following characterization methods are performed:

 - Primary (de novo) Amino Acid Sequence

 - Peptide Map and Post Translational Modifications (PTMs)

 - Carbohydrate Structure